chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 the name of the series used should be in parentheses after the name of the game.
 Use official game name titles wherever possible; use fan-translated names as a last resort.<br>
 Example of series: `Space Dance (Megamix)` and `Space Dance (GBA)`.<br>
-Example of using official game titles: instead of `Cosmo Dance`, use `Cosmic Dance`
+Example of using official game titles: instead of `Cosmo Dance`, use `Cosmic Dance`<br>
+If the `language` field is set, the language name will automatically be appended to the game name.

 Series' names: